endigma/unocss-preset-radix/README.md

 ### aliases

 A key value object of color aliases in the format `alias: target` that allows you to set aliases for the color palette.
 You cannot set aliases to other aliases.
+Alpha variants for aliases are generated automatically, so for then given alias `brand: blue`, an alias `brandA: blueA` will also be generated.

 ### extend